Studying and Living in Malaysia

-Currencies: Transactions in Malaysia are carried out through use of currency known as Ringgit and Sen, which is equivalent to the US dollars and cents respectively.
-Currency is available in RM1,5, 10,20,50 and 100 notes and in 5,10,20 and 50 sen coins.
-Local as well as global banks can be found in massive number of towns and rural areas.
+Currencies: Transactions in Malaysia are carried out through use of currency known as Ringgit and Sen, which is equivalent to the US dollars and cents respectively

-Communication Systems: Fixed line, mobile phone networks and broadband internet are readily available via service providers including Telekom Malaysia and Maxis as well as Digi, UMobile and Celcom.
+Communication Systems: Fixed line, mobile phone networks and broadband internet are readily available via different service providers.
 Public libraries, schools and universities also provide computers for email and contact purposes.
 Internet cafes are also readily available for communication.
 Public phones take coins or stored value cards, Text messaging and mobile phone calls are also a popular choice with students.
 Global roaming can be set up on the mobile phone from a student’s country and the prepaid mobile card can either be purchased or an account can be set up with local mobile service providers in the country.
 Local postal service across Malaysia functions 5 days of the week from 9 to 5.

-Internet: Many Internet service providers are available in Malaysia and users can subscribe to internet service account with these operators for dial up/broadband or wireless access.
+Many Internet service providers are available in Malaysia and users can subscribe to internet service account with these operators for dial up/broadband or wireless access.
 Public places are equipped with internet, email as well as broadband facilities.
 WiFi services are also available at colleges, restaurants and cafes.
-Malaysia also offers the most affordable internet in all of Asia.
-Broadband services are around RM48 per month and many cyber cafes charge prices of around RM2 per hour.

 Medical Services: Medical services can be found in towns as well as cities at government run hospitals and private clinics/hospitals as well.
 Medical charges and hospitalisation costs at these hospitals are extremely competitive compared to developed nations.
 Doctors in Malaysia are well equipped with medical expertise.